Documentation sites

 As issues come up with your research code, and are eventually resolved and clarified, make a note of the causes of these troubles and make them available to the entire user base in your documentation site.
 This will help users to identify and fix common misunderstandings and technical problems they may run into when utilising your code.

-This prevents a situation where potential solutions to common issues do exist, but are scattered around the internet are the exclusive knowledge of a few individuals and are hard to find.
+This prevents a situation where potential solutions to common issues do exist, but are scattered around the internet and are the exclusive knowledge of a few individuals and are hard to find.

 FAQs